 In connection with our initial public offering of our common stock in February 2006, we converted H&E Equipment Services L.L.C. ("H&E LLC"), a Louisiana limited liability company and the wholly-owned operating subsidiary of H&E Holding L.L.C. ("H&E Holdings") into H&E Equipment Services, Inc., a Delaware corporation.
 Prior to our initial public offering, our business was conducted through H&E LLC.
-In order to have an operating Delaware corporation as the issuer for our initial public offering on February 3, 2006, H&E Holdings, and immediately prior to the closing of the initial public offering on February 3, 2006, H&E LLC and H&E Holdings merged with and into us (H&E Equipment Services, Inc.), with us surviving the reincorporation merger as the operating company.
-In these transactions, holders of preferred limited liability company interests in H&E Holdings received shares of our common stock.
-We refer to these transactions collectively in this Annual Report on Form 10-K as the "Reorganization Transactions.
-Tubes we state otherwise, the information in this Annual Report on Form 10-K as the "Reorganization These transactions, also, except where specifically noted, references in this Annual Report on Form 10-K as the "Reorganization These tones", 3, 2006.
+In order to have an operating Delaware corporation as the issuer for our initial public offering, H&E Equipment Services, Inc. was formed as a Delaware corporation and a wholly-owned subsidiary of H&E Holdings, and immediately prior to the closing of the initial public offering on February 3, 2006, H&E LLC and H&E Holdings merged with and into us (H&E Equipment Services, Inc.), with us surviving the reincorporation merger as the operating company.
+In these transactions, holders of preferred limited liability company interests and holders of common limited liability company interests in H&E Holdings received shares of our common stock.
+We refer to these transactions collectively in this Annual Report on Form 10-K as the "Reorganization Transactions."
+Unless we state otherwise, the information in this Annual Report on Form 10-K gives effect to these Reorganization Transactions.
+Also, except where specifically noted, references in this Annual Report on Form 10-K to "the Company," "we" or "us" mean H&E Equipment Services L.L.C. for periods prior to February 3, 2006, and H&E Equipment Services, Inc. for periods on or after February 3, 2006.